Middle Tennessee Blue Raiders men's basketball

 The Middle Tennessee Blue Raiders men's basketball team is the basketball team that represents Middle Tennessee State University in Murfreesboro, Tennessee, United States.
-The school's team currently competes in Conference USA and are currently led by fifth-year head coach Nick McDevitt.
+The school's team currently competes in Conference USA and are currently led by seventh-year head coach Nick McDevitt.
+The Blue Raiders have appeared nine times in the NCAA tournament, most recently in 2017.
+Middle Tennessee has six appearances in the NCAA round of 32 with upsets in 2016 over 2-seed Michigan State and 2017 upset over 5-seed Minnesota.

 Postseason results

 NCAA tournament results

 The Blue Raiders have appeared in the NCAA tournament nine times.
 Their combined record is 4–9.
 The 2015–16 season was most notable after MTSU became just the eighth #15 seed to win a game, winning against Michigan State.

 NAIA Tournament results

 The Blue Raiders have appeared in the NAIA Tournament one time.
 Their record is 0–1.

 NIT results

-The Blue Raiders have appeared in the National Invitation Tournament (NIT) four times.
-Their combined record is 5–4.
+The Blue Raiders have appeared in the National Invitation Tournament (NIT) five times.
+Their combined record is 5–5.

 CBI results

 The Blue Raiders have appeared in the College Basketball Invitational (CBI) one time.
 Their combined record is 3–1.